adheeshc/Facial-Recognition-Haar-LBPH/README.md

   - In directory 0, keep all negative set images (NOT you) and in directory 1 keep all positive set images (YOU)

  Make sure you have around a 100 or so images for good results

+## **RUN INSTRUCTIONS**

+- Make sure all dependancies are met
+- Comment/Uncomment as reqd
+- Make sure you have created the dataset maintaining directory structure as reqd

+- Run [test.py](https://github.com/adheeshc/Facial-Recognition-Haar-LBPH/blob/master/test.py) to train your model on the images you used to create your train and test dataset.

+- Run [init.py](https://github.com/adheeshc/Facial-Recognition-Haar-LBPH/blob/master/init.py) after you save the model for real time face recognition